Prometheus-X-association/t-ai-carisma/docs/README.md

 Test cases :
 * Verify the successful creation of a HTML report containing the accurate content for either a valid or invalid analysis
 * Verify the successful creation of a XML report containing the accurate content for either a valid or invalid analysis
-* Confirm JSON-LD reports include all required metadata and adhere to the expected structure
+* Optional: Confirm JSON-LD reports include all required metadata and adhere to the expected structure

 ### Integration tests